 resources

 results

+threadFlowLocations

 If the value of an externalizable property is an object, then if the property is externalized, it SHALL be stored in a single external property file.
 In that case, the value of the corresponding property in externalPropertyFiles SHALL be an externalPropertyFile object (§3.14) specifying the location of the external property file.